Marnonel6/ROS2_offboard_drone_control/README.md

         git clone git@github.com:Marnonel6/Fields2Cover.git
         cd Fields2Cover
-        git checkout feature/swath_discretization (NOTE: Waiting on a pull-request to main) mkdir -p build;
+        mkdir -p build;
         cd build;
         cmake -DCMAKE_BUILD_TYPE=Release ..;
         make -j$(nproc);
         sudo make install;

-        - On Pi I have a deployment key with an alias in the `.bashrc` file to clone the repo.
+        - On RPi I have a deployment key with an alias in the `.bashrc` file to clone the repo.
 Use: fields2cover_code_pull

 - To clone the ROS2 control package an alias with the deployment key also exists on the Pi.
 Use: